 Represents a price together with a type.
-A charge has a values price (normaly in default currency) and a the price that is payed that might be in a different currency.
-Can be used in places where you need to give the price value a certain extra semantic information or to represent something that need to be payed (charged).
+A charge has a values price (normally in default currency) and a the price that is paid that might be in a different currency.
+Can be used in places where you need to give the price value a certain extra semantic information or to represent something that need to be paid (charged).

 Template Func - Formatting a Price Object¶

 Just use the template function commercePriceFormat like this:

 The template functions used the configurations of the Flamingo "locale" package.
 For more details on the configuration options please read there.